Authentication

 prevent users who are not logged in from accessing the page.

-We create a method startup()
+We'll create a startup()

-non-logged-in users to the login form.
+redirect non-logged-in users to the login form.

 public function startup(): void